bittersoftware/webdriverjs-ryanair/README_.md

 This project implements an automation of a use case for searching a flight as anonymous user inside Ryanair webpage.

-For that we use Selenium with [WebDriverJS](https://www.selenium.dev/selenium/docs/api/javascript/index.html) for web automation, [CucumberJS](https://cucumber.io/docs/installation/javascript/) for BDD and [AllureJS](https://github.com/allure-framework/allure-js) for foreporting.
+For that we use Selenium with [WebDriverJS](https://www.selenium.dev/selenium/docs/api/javascript/index.html) for web automation, [CucumberJS](https://cucumber.io/docs/installation/javascript/) for BDD and [AllureJS](https://github.com/allure-framework/allure-js) for reporting.

 ## Setup